MarkBuskbjerg/ta11y/README.md

 - Better template-data in the <head> of the page.
 Right now it is lacking a lot.
 - Add better webmanifest-data.
 - Clear difference between post and page templates (dates or not, category or not) in layout.

+## Known issues

+Here I just list a couple of issues, that I'm working on right now.

+### New pages and post do not have permalink rewritten on the fly

+I have pages.11tydata.js that I use to rewrite the permalink for the pages to the root.
+This is handled on initial build but not on the fly.